dustinpfister/blog_posts/_posts/js-bigint.md

 ### 2.1 - Know what you are dealing with by using typeof

+First off it is a good ideal to get into the habit of using the typeof operator as a way to know what data types a variable is.
+This is something that a javaScript developer should be aware of to begin with, but never the less there is just starting out with using this to gain insight as to what kind of value a variable is.

 ```js
 var bigN = BigInt(42),
 n = 42;